My ULTIMATE camera choosing guide (for noobs)

 Budget

-To me, budget is the most boring part of all of this, but just briefly, keep in mind that a lot of the expense is not the camera body itself.
+Just briefly, keep in mind that a lot of the expense is not the camera body itself.
 It's going to be the lenses that you buy and all the other stuff.
 Don't make the mistake of spending all of your money on the camera itself, because you're going to need maybe 60% of your budget to go towards lenses in most cases, unless you want to use some old vintage glass.

 Different cameras for different goals